 One never knows when a good rope might come in handy.
 This is for situations when duct tape might not be able to handle the job.

 What if there’s a need to cook something?
-Although most survival kits contain canned food, there are instances when fire is needed to cook items and keep people warm.
+Although most survival kits contain canned food, there are instances when a fire is needed to cook items and keep people warm.
 Either way, a fire starter would be a great way to cover both needs, plus it helps save the batteries.

 Since the length of natural disasters may last several days or even a week, it’s only natural to pack mostly canned and instant goods for the ordeal.
-This means packing a can opener as well to make the process easier.
+This means packing a can opener to make the process easier.
 Of course, this kind of job can also be accomplished with a knife.

-Why bring the whole tool kit when a multi tool would do as well?
+Why bring the whole toolkit when a multi-tool would do as well?
 This may contain pliers, screwdrivers; saw blades, bottle openers and more.
 They’re light and compact which makes them perfect for emergency situations.

 Of course, this survival tools list is still incomplete.
-Individuals have the option of adding more items in the list depending on their anticipated situation.
+Individuals have the option of adding more items to the list depending on their anticipated situation.
 Keep in mind that this is something that should be thought of before an emergency happens.
 This way, individuals would be able to create something that covers everything.